Car logos with wings: The 50 biggest car brands with wings

 Aston Martin Emblem

-Originating from Britain in 1913, Aston Martin has positioned itself as a revered luxury sports car brand.
-By 1927, the brand introduced its iconic emblem: two captivating wings flanking the company’s name.
-This visual identity has undergone various transformations through the decades.
-Despite the changes, the winged motif has persisted, cementing its place as an enduring symbol of Aston Martin’s legacy and commitment to excellence in automotive design.
-Each adaptation has refined the emblem, ensuring its relevance in contemporary automotive aesthetics.
+Originating in the UK in 1913, Aston Martin has established a strong position as a recognized luxury sports car brand.
+In 1927, the brand introduced its iconic emblem: two captivating wings framing the company name.
+Over the decades, this emblem has undergone various transformations.
+Despite all the changes, the wing motif has remained, cementing itself as an enduring symbol of Aston Martin’s heritage and commitment to excellence in automotive design.

 Mini